 10 ways to RESPECT THE WORK

 Ooooh, an infographic based on the RESPECT THE WORK gathering!
 Download the pdf to use as a touchstone in your practice.
-Have you listened to the RTW…… Read more “10 ways to RESPECT THE WORK”
+Have you listened to the RTW podcast episode?
+RESPECT THE WORK episode 044 And…eager for more examples?
+Stay tuned for an upcoming post with 5 pages of them!

 042: What does the dance community need?
 DIDA (Durham Independent Dance Artists) considers challenges and what the future holds